vapor/postgres-nio/README.md

 )
 ```

-Yes, that looks like [SQL injection](https://en.wikipedia.org/wiki/SQL_injection) 😱, but this is
-actually save in PostgresNIO.
-The first parameter, of the query function is not a String, but a
-PostgresQuery, that implements the `ExpressibleByStringInterpolation` protocol.
-For this reason,
-PostgresNIO uses the static string as the SQL and the interpolation parameters as the bindings of
-the query.
-To interpolate values into the query, your values need to implement the
-`PostgresEncodable` protocol.

-For some queries you won't receive any rows from the server (mainly `INSERT`, `UPDATE` and `DELETE`).
-To make the API support this, the result of the `query` function is an `@discardableResult`.
+While this looks at first glance like a classic case of [SQL injection](https://en.wikipedia.org/wiki/SQL_injection) 😱, PostgresNIO's API ensures that this usage is safe.
+The first parameter of the `query(_:logger:)` method is not a plain `String`, but a `PostgresQuery`, which implements Swift's `ExpressibleByStringInterpolation` protocol.
+PostgresNIO uses the literal parts of the provided string as the SQL query and replaces each interpolated value with a parameter binding.
+Only values which implement the `PostgresEncodable` protocol may be interpolated in this way.
+As with `PostgresDecodable`, PostgresNIO provides default implementations for most common types.

+Some queries do not receive any rows from the server (most often `INSERT`, `UPDATE`, and `DELETE` queries with no `RETURNING` clause, not to mention most DDL queries).
+To support this, the `query(_:logger:)` method is marked `@discardableResult`, so that the compiler does not issue a warning if the return value is not used.

 ## Security